The vast majority of temporary backup folder problems are the result of incorrect permissions.

 1.Manually remove any temp backup files currently present in the temporary backup folder.

-2.Grant the "everyone" group "full control" over the temporary backup folder path.
+2.Grant the "users" group "full control" over the temporary backup folder path.

 3.Re-run the backup job, await its completion, and confirm that no temporary backup files have accumulated.

 Once you've confirmed that the problem is related to file system permissions, you can further refine the folder permissions if you wish.
 To do so, open the associated backup job in SQL Backup Master and note the "Run as" field (which is part of the job description).
 This Windows account needs to have full control over the temporary backup folder location.